QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-11-21-UE5LightingHacks.md

 	* Sometimes things slip through.

 ### Light Blockers

+> ****FOREWORD:** Light Blockers mostly deals with solving Dynamic Shadows bleeding, they do have some limited success with baked lighting.
+However, if you are getting baked lighting bleeds, the root cause is likely something else and I would look again at the list above or double check your lightmaps.
+{: .prompt-warning }

 A lot of times you are forced to use planar meshes which don't have a backside to block incoming light, or sections where meshes connect let light slip through, especially with strong Directional lights.
 The tried and true method for patching these areas is to add basic cubes as invisible Light Blockers!